vedph/gve-doc/model/textual.md

 - their name starts with `$`, a prefix reserved to trace features.
 - their value is composite.
 It always includes operation ID, input and output version, and possibly the segment ordinal number for the features requiring it.
+- there can be multiple features of the same type.
+This happens when we have branching, so that e.g. the same node can be the input of two different operations belonging to different branches.
 - they get not copied into the next version.
 So, the lifetime of each trace feature is limited: whenever a new operation is executed, it does not inherit trace features from the previous result.

 Currently these are the trace features: